tripplea-sg/MySQL_Heatwave_Workshop/Lab-3/Readme.md

 - If internet Gateway isn't exist, create one.
 On VCN page, click: Internet Gateway > Create
 - If Routing table isn't exist, create one.
 On VCN page, click: Route Tables > Create Route Tables
 - On VCN page, check your routing tables.
 It should have a row with "Target Type" = "internet gateway".
 If not, then click "Add Route Rules" > Choose "Internet Gateway for "Target Type" > Use "0.0.0.0/0" as Destination CIDR Block
+- On VCN page, check your security list.
+It should allow port 3306 from all sources to all destinations.
+To simplify this workshop and eliminate issue, let's put aside security by allowing all ports from all sources to all destinations (Set source 0.0.0.0/0, port: All on both source and destination)
 2. Create Load Balancer for your MDS/Heatwave
 - On OCI dashboard, choose Networking > Load Balancers > Create Load Balancer
 ![Image of picture1](https://github.com/tripplea-sg/MySQL_Heatwave_Workshop/blob/main/Lab-3/Screenshot%202021-01-26%20at%207.52.54%20AM.png)